Reading Time: 4 minutes

 - Encouragement and praise: When you’re addicted, so much is focused on what you don’t do right.
 That’s why it’s so important to find a sponsor who gives you encouragement and praise when it’s due.

-- Emergency contact: When you need someone to talk you out of picking up at 3 AM, it’s your sponsor you call.
+- Emergency contact: When you need someone to talk you out of using drugs at 3:00 a.m., it’s your sponsor you call.

-- Honest feedback: The road to recovery is not black and white, nor is it straight, and honest feedback is important to make sure you stay on the right track.
+- Honest feedback: The road to recovery is not black and white, nor is it straight.
+Honest feedback is important to make sure you stay on the right track.

-- Spot warning signs: Often times, others recognize the signs of pending relapse before you notice it yourself, and since your sponsor’s already been through it, he or she can spot those warning signs.
+- Spot warning signs: Others often recognize the signs of relapse before you do.
+Since your sponsor’s already been through it, he or she can spot those warning signs.

 - Help you with step work: One of the primary roles of the AA sponsor is to guide you through the step work and ensure you’re gaining the most from the process.

-- Call you on your crap: Finally, you need a sponsor who isn’t afraid to call you on your crap, especially since part of their role is help you remain sober.
+- Keep you accountable: Finally, you need a sponsor who isn’t afraid to call you out when necessary, especially since part of their role is to help you remain sober.